Serious Illness Care Program (SICP)

 A special new CME course offering strategies, tools, and instruction for conducting end-of-life discussions with patients and their families.

-This intensive two-and-a-half-day course fills a significant gap for clinicians who seek to learn, practice and train others in using and implementing a Serious Illness Care Program (SICP) at their local institution.
-Derived from evidence-based best practices, the SICP is a multi-component intervention that aims to support clinicians in generating a personalized serious illness care plan for patients in the last year of life.
+This intensive two-and-a-half-day course fills a significant gap for clinicians who seek to learn, practice and train others in using and implementing a Serious Illness Care Program at their local institution.
+Derived from evidence-based best practices, our program is a multi-component intervention that aims to support clinicians in generating a personalized serious illness care plan for patients in the last year of life.

 Unique Teaching Methods and Key Take-Home Tools